Commerce head out to save US jobs, 1 computer chip at a time

 Commerce Secretary Gina Raimondo is on a mission to save American jobs — one computer chip at a time

-WASHINGTON -- Commerce Secretary Gina Raimondo only wears watches made by Bulova — a company that laid off her scientist father, closed its Rhode Island factory and moved production to China in 1983.
+WASHINGTON -- Gina Raimondo only wears watches made by Bulova — a company that laid off her scientist father, closed its Rhode Island factory and moved production to China in 1983.

-The watches give Raimondo, a former Rhode Island governor, a sense of mission as President Joe Biden's de facto tech minister, a responsibility that is focused on adding the kinds of cutting-edge factory jobs that are now abroad.
+The watches give Raimondo, the U.S. commerce secretary, a sense of mission as President Joe Biden's de facto tech minister, a responsibility that is focused on adding the kinds of cutting-edge factory jobs that are now abroad.

 “It’s been a tribute to my dad," Raimondo said of her watch choices in an interview, “and a reminder to me that we need to do more to get good manufacturing jobs in America.”

-Biden has tasked Raimondo with ensuring the United States will be the world leader in computer chips.
+Biden has tasked Raimondo, a former Rhode Island governor, with ensuring the United States will be the world leader in computer chips.
 America’s place atop the world as an economic and military power — as well as his political fortunes — might ride on her performance.

 The computer chip has become the essential ingredient for autos, medical devices, phones, toys, washing machines, weapons and even some watches.
 But a global shortage is dragging on growth and fueling inflation.
 Without computer chips that serve as the switches for today's economy, the United States could be eclipsed by China and other nations that support their semiconductor industries.